 Monitoring resource usage

-The Instances Console section of the Administration Console provides visibility into how instances are performing.
+The Instances page of the Developers Console provides visibility into how instances are performing.
 By selecting your module and version in the dropdowns, you can see the memory and CPU usage of each instance, uptime, number of requests, and other statistics.
 You can also manually initiate the shutdown process for any instance.

 You also can use the Runtime API to access statistics showing the CPU and memory usage of your instances.
 These statistics help you understand how resource usage responds to requests or work performed, and also how to regulate the amount of data stored in memory in order to stay below the memory limit of your instance class.